RakshitKhajuria/test/README.md

 5. Add labels and assignees, if applicable, to help categorize and track the issue.

 We're excited to have you on board with us!
 Together, we can make NLP models safer, more reliable, and fairer for everyone.

 **Happy contributing!** 💫

 ## Where to go from here?

 Congrats!
-You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll often encounter as a contributor!
+You just completed the standard fork -> clone -> edit -> pull request workflow that you'll often encounter as a contributor!

-Celebrate your contribution and share it with your friends and followers by going to [web app](https://firstcontributions.github.io/#social-share).
+Celebrate your contribution and share it with your friends and followers by going to [LinkedIn](www.linkedin.com).

 You could join our slack team if you need any help or have any questions.
 [Join slack team](https://join.slack.com/t/firstcontributors/shared_invite/zt-1n4y7xnk0-DnLVTaN6U9xLU79H5Hi62w).